-The plan deductible is the amount of covered medical expenses that you pay each plan year (Jan.
-1 - Dec.
-31) before TRS-Care pays for eligible, non-preventive covered medical expenses.
-The TRS-Care Medicare Advantage® plan has a \$400 deductible and there is no deductible for the TRS-Care Medicare Rx® plan.
-Office visit copays, precertification penalties, charges for services not covered and any payment for charges more than the plan's allowable reimbursement don't apply to the deductible.
+The amount of covered medical expenses that you pay each plan year (Jan.
+1-Dec.
+31) before the plan pays for eligible, non-preventive covered medical expenses.

+TRS-Care Medicare Advantage (medical coverage) has a \$400 deductible.
+Office visit copays, precertification penalties, charges for services not covered and any payment for charges more than allowable reimbursement amounts don't apply to the deductible.
 The plan still covers preventive services at 100% even if you don't meet your deductible.